simpaticoder/simpatico/test/combine.md

 Handlers are how you program cores in Simpatico.
 Handlers are objects with a `handle` property, which should be a function that takes two arguments, `core` and `msg`.
 The core is the target, or destination, of the message.
+It is similar to `this` in some javascript contexts.
 The result is an array of objects that describe how the core should change.

+> In some places the `core` argument is called `ctx` for "context".
 _________________________________________________________
 ## handle : (core, msg) => [ ]
 Handlers take two arguments, the target and the message, in the first and second position respectively.